BUSINESS EXIT PLANNING

 May have difficulty discussing financial matters and personal goals

-Spend time “putting out fires”
+Spending their time “putting out fires”

 The process seems too daunting